spirpinias/MACS3/README.md

         - $ Rscript NAME_model.r
         - If no peaks are found, the model will not be built and errors will instruct you how to correct it.

-    *  _peaks.broadPeak : BED6+4 format file which contains the peak locations together with peak summit, p-value, and q-value.

-    *  _peaks.gappedPeak : BED6+4 format file which contains the peak locations together with peak summit, p-value, and q-value.
+    *  _peaks.broadPeak : BED6+3 format which is similar to narrowPeak file, except for missing the 10th column for annotating peak summits.
+This file and the gappedPeak file will only be available when --broad is enabled.
+Since in the broad peak calling mode, the peak summit won't be called, the values in the 5th, and 7-9th columns are the mean value across all positions in the peak region.
+Refer to narrowPeak if you want to fix the value issue in the 5th column.

+    *  _peaks.gappedPeak : BED12+3 format which contains both the broad region and narrow peaks.
+The 5th column is the score for showing grey levels on the UCSC browser as in narrowPeak.
+The 7th is the start of the first narrow peak in the region, and the 8th column is the end.
+The 9th column should be RGB color key, however, we keep 0 here to use the default color, so change it if you want.
+The 10th column tells how many blocks including the starting 1bp and ending 1bp of broad regions.
+The 11th column shows the length of each block and 12th for the start of each block.
+13th: fold-change, 14th: -log10pvalue, 15th: -log10qvalue.
+The file can be loaded directly to the UCSC genome browser.
+Refer to narrowPeak if you want to fix the value issue in the 5th column.

     * _peaks.xls : a tabular file which contains information about called peaks.

-    * _summits.bed : BED format, which contains the peak summits locations for every peak.
-The 5th column in this file is the same as what is in the narrowPeak file.
-If you want to find the motifs at the binding sites, this file is recommended.

 ## Source